Observable tests of self-interacting dark matter in galaxy clusters: cosmological simulations with SIDM and baryons: Density profiles

 \subsection{Method}

 In Fig.~\ref{fig:density_profiles} we plot the $z=0$ spherically-averaged density profiles of stars and DM from our simulations with different DM models and \bahamas physics, as well as the density profiles from DM-only simulations.
 The centre of the halo is defined by the location of the most-bound particle, and the density is calculated from the summed mass of particles within logarithmically-spaced spherical shells.
 The density profiles shown are the mean density as a function of radius for haloes within two fairly narrow mass bins centred on $M_{200} = 10^{14}$ and $10^{15} \msun$.
-The virial radii of $10^{14}$ and $10^{15} \msun$ haloes at $z=0$ are $r_{200} = 0.96$ and $2.08 \mpc$ respectively, so Fig.~\ref{fig:density_profiles} is only showing the inner regions of the haloes (where SIDM effects are significant).
+The virial radii of $10^{14}$ and $10^{15} \msun$ haloes at $z=0$ are $r_{200} = 0.96$ and $2.08 \mpc$ respectively.
 The left panel corresponds to haloes with $13.9 < \log_{10} \left[ M_{200} / M_\odot \right] < 14.1$ and the right panel to $14.8 < \log_{10} \left[ M_{200} / M_\odot \right] < 15.2$, with these bins containing approximately 1000 and 40 haloes respectively.
 To indicate the typical size of the scatter about these mean density profiles, the 16-84th percentile regions from the CDM+baryons and SIDM1+baryons simulations have also been shown.

+Determining the smallest radius at which we should trust our simulated density profiles is a difficult task.
+In the case of DM-only simulations, this radius can be determined by running simulations at different resolutions and observing the radial range over which their density profiles agree.
+This task is considerably more difficult for simulations that include subgrid models of galaxy formation physics, as physical properties of the feedback (such as the energy injected per event or their frequency) depend on the simulation's resolution.\footnote{For a detailed discussion of convergence in hydrodynamical simulations of galaxy formation see \citet{2015MNRAS.446..521S}.} Here, we follow \citet{2015MNRAS.451.1247S} and define the convergence radius, $r_\mathrm{conv}$, as the smallest radius for which